siddsabata/tracerx-mp/project.md

 The comma-separated values in columns `a` and `d` represent data from multiple tumor regions of the same patient, which is the foundation for analyzing clonal evolution and selecting optimal genetic markers.

+### **Multi-Sample Data Processing**
+The pipeline now includes robust multi-sample support through `convert_ssm_to_dataframe_v2.py`, which:
+- **Automatically detects** the number of samples per mutation (2 to n samples)
+- **Calculates VAFs** for each sample: VAF = (total_depth - ref_count) / total_depth
+- **Applies flexible filtering** strategies to maintain data consistency with tree distributions
+- **Validates compatibility** between filtered mutation sets and pre-computed phylogenetic trees

+This ensures that the marker selection algorithms receive properly formatted data that matches the tree distribution expectations.

 ## Pipeline Components

 ### 1. Master Orchestration (`main_init.sh`)